Line chart, housing demand vs. supply

 Left y-axis: NAHB/Wells Fargo Housing Market Index level; right y-axis: Housing units authorized by building permits (in thousands), x-axis: 2007-2022.

 Authorized housing units fell from 1.6 million in 2007 to less than 600,000 by 2009.
 At the same time, the housing index fell from near 40 to 8 by 2009.
 Since 2012, however, improvement in the housing index has exceeded housing units authorized by building permits.
 In recent years, both the index and authorized units have leveled somewhat.
 By February 2020 the index stood at 74, then fell to 30 by the end of April, recovering to 83 by Q3 end.
 Meanwhile, authorized housing units, at over 1.3 million in March, fell to just over 1 million by the end of April, recovering to about 1.5 million by the end of August.
-By the end of Q1 2022, the housing index stood at 79, while authorized housing units at the end of February were nearly 1.9 million.
+By the end of Q3 2022, the housing index stood at 46, while authorized housing units at the end of August 2022 were about 1.5 million.

 Line chart measures whether a typical family could qualify for a mortgage on a typical home.